 5. All Along You Were Blooming, by Morgan Harper Nichols

-I want my daughter — and the other grads I know and adore — to see that every experience is a source for growth, every mistake is progress, every love is meaningful.
+In this gorgeously illustrated book of prose that reads like poetry, Morgan invites you to “stumble into the sunlight” and delight in the wild and boundless grace you’ve been given.
+I want my daughter — and the other grads I know and adore — to learn that every experience is a source for growth, every mistake is a sign of progress, and every love is meaningful.
 Every step of the way, we are growing and blooming.

 6. Professional Troublemaker: The Fear-Fighter Manual, by Luvvie Ajayi Jones

-Luvvie describes a professional troublemaker as someone who is “committed to speaking the truth, showing up always as themselves and is almost unable to bow in the face of a world that demands it.”
-This is the book for our empathetic children (and adults) who want to change the world, and those who need the reminder that speaking up, questioning norms, asking difficult questions, is a good thing.
+Luvvie describes a professional troublemaker as someone “committed to speaking the truth, showing up always as themselves and is almost unable to bow in the face of a world that demands it.”

 Instead of letting fear keep us from doing, we must use fear as our fuel.
 We should never shy from our authentic selves.
 As Luvvie writes: